EddieAbbondanzio/eddieabbondanz.io/content/portfolio/_index.md

 +++
 title = "Portfolio"
-description = "Personal projects I've been working on, or worked on."
+description = "Highlights of personal projects I've been working on, or worked on."
 +++

-FUCK